Purpose now email book

 2. Mighty Pro

-Best for membership apps
+Best for branded membership apps

 If you love the features we talked about above, but want to build your membership on your own branded apps, then you need Mighty Pro.
-It takes the community-building power of Mighty, things like live and pre-recorded courses, customizeable spaces, livestreaming, live events, discussion boards, member profiles, chat & messaging, and more...
+It takes the community-building power of Mighty, things like live and pre-recorded courses, customizable spaces, livestreaming, live events, discussion boards, member profiles, chat & messaging, and more…

 And it puts them all in your own app!